zonemaster/zonemaster/docs/specifications/Address-TP/addr02.md

 ### Objective

 Some anti-spam techniques use reverse DNS lookup to allow incoming traffic.
-In order, to prevent name servers to be blocked or black listed, DNS administrators should publish PTR records associated to name servers' addresses.
+In order to prevent name servers to be blocked or black listed, DNS administrators should publish PTR records associated to name servers' addresses.